DinoSlavik/ignis-compiler/docs/en/04_control-flow.md

 print(is_passing); // Prints 1
 ```

-Note: Ideologically, this is just syntactic sugar for the standard conditional expression.
+Note: Conceptually, this is just syntactic sugar for the standard conditional expression.

 ## Loops
 The language provides three types of loops for different scenarios.